 Non-compliance would lead to fines as heavy as €20 million.

 Where the GDPR stands today

-It’s important as well as interesting to see how effective the GDPR has been and where do organizations stand when it comes to GDPR compliance.
+It’s important as well as interesting to see how effective the 1 year of GDPR has been and where do organizations stand when it comes to GDPR compliance.

 The official GDPR statement